kevinbchen/cspsp/README.md

 ![controls](https://user-images.githubusercontent.com/2881968/173964080-ab480a79-af94-454a-bdfe-a2a56b491cad.png)

 ### PPSSPP
-You can also run CSPSP using the [PPSSPP](https://www.ppsspp.org/) emulator, though the online functionality will not currently work.
+You can also run CSPSP using the [PPSSPP](https://www.ppsspp.org/) emulator, though the latest official release does not yet support online functionality.
+However, online/infrastructure support is in development (https://github.com/hrydgard/ppsspp/issues/14256), and you can find links to test builds that do already support CSPSP online (e.g. https://github.com/hrydgard/ppsspp/issues/14256#issuecomment-1136256118).

 ## Building